Yes, clearly and consistently

 Weekly Base Salary

-The foundation of Rockette pay is a fixed weekly rate.
-For the 2025 season, that rate is $2,884.95 per week.
+The foundation of Rockette pay is a guaranteed fixed weekly salary.
+For the 2025 season, that rate is $2,884.95 per week for dancers working under the standard Rockette contract.

 Additional Performance Compensation